 On March 26, 2015, the CPUC opened Rulemaking (R.) 15-03-011 to address the enactment and ongoing implementation of Assembly Bill 2514 (Skinner, Stats.
 2010 - ch.
 469) and to continue to refine policies and program details to implement the 1.325 GW Storage Procurement target.
-In addition to storage procurement and design program issues, this rulemaking also considers a limited set of action items from the California Energy Storage Roadmap (Storage Roadmap) that relate to planning, market participation, or procurement areas.
+In addition to storage procurement and design program issues, this rulemaking also considers a limited set of action items from the California Energy Storage Roadmap (Storage Roadmap) that relate to planning, market participation, or procurement areas.1 energy resources.

-The Storage Roadmap was a collaborative effort between the CPUC, the CAISO and the California Energy Commission (CEC) to identify a broad array of challenges and barriers confronting energy storage and aggregated distributed energy resources.
 During the development of the Storage Roadmap, energy storage developers articulated that one of the biggest challenges to realizing the full value of energy storage is the ability for a single installation to provide multiple services to several entities with compensation provided through different revenue streams.
 Stakeholders provided several examples of multiple-use applications of interest for energy storage.
 The Commission decided on defining and developing models and rules for multiple-use applications that cross jurisdictions as an issue for further discussion and resolution in Track 2 of the current rulemaking.